 You had a mild fever, vomiting, and diarrhea last night.
-You wake up today feeling weak, but you're no longer feeling si but you're no longer feeling sick to your stomach.
+You wake up today feeling weak, but you're no longer feeling sick to your stomach.
 You have three clients on your schedule today.

 Did you correctly answer?
 Call the office and tell your manager that you were sick during the night, and do not come to work until you are free of fever, vomiting, and diarrhea for 24 hours.